Quantum state transfer in a XX chain with impurities: Model

 \section{Model}

-We consider a linear chain of $N$-qubits with $XX$ interaction, in an external magnetic field.
+We consider a linear chain of $N$-qubits with $XX$ interaction.
 The coupling strengths are homogeneous except at one site, the impurity, where the coupling strength is different.
 The system is described by the Hamiltonian

-where $\sigma^{\gamma}$ are the Pauli matrices, $h>0$ is the external field, $J<0$ is the exchange coupling coefficient and $\alpha J$ is the impurity exchange strength, $\alpha=1$ corresponds to the homogeneous case.
+where $\sigma^{\gamma}$ are the Pauli matrices, $J<0$ is the exchange coupling coefficient and $\alpha J$ is the impurity exchange strength, $\alpha=1$ corresponds to the homogeneous case.

 Since the Hamiltonian commutes with $S_{z}=\Sigma_{i}\sigma_{i}^{z}$, the Hamiltonian $H(\alpha)$ has a block structure where each of them is characterized by the number of excited spins in the chain.
-Because we are interested in the transmission of a state with one excited spin from one end of the chain to the other, we focus on the eigen-vectors of the one excitation subspace where the complete dynamics take place.
+Because we are interested in the transmission of a state with one excited spin from one end of the chain to the other, we focus on the eigenvectors of the one excitation subspace where the complete dynamics take place.
 To describe the eigenstates, we choose a basis described by the computational states of this subspace $|n\rangle=(\uparrow\uparrow...\uparrow\downarrow_{n}\uparrow...\uparrow)$, where $n=1,\ldots,N$ given a basis set size equals to the number of spins of the chain.

 In this basis, the Hamiltonian $H$ is represented by a $N\times N$ matrix